Human437/DevOps-CapStone/devops-qr-code-main/README.md

 ## Application

-**Front-End** - A web application where users can submit URLs.
+**Front-End**: A web application where users can submit URLs.

 **API**: API that receives URLs and generates QR codes.
-The API stores the QR codes in cloud storage(AWS S3 Bucket).
+The API stores the QR codes in cloud storage (Azure Blob Storage)

 ## Running locally